illusionic/BSite-pro/README.md

 Accurate protein binding site annotations are vital for a profound understanding of biological processes and protein interactions.
 Due to less supporting information a large number of proteins remain uncharacterised.
 For large sets of uncharacterised proteins, only amino acid information is available.
-In this paper, we proposed BSite-pro – a traditional approach – which utilizes only the protein sequences to predict its associated binding site.
-The prediction process requires hand-crafted features of the protein sequences.
-Our results indicate significant improvements in terms of prediction accuracy and recall when compared to other sequence-based methods.
+In this paper, we proposed BSite-pro – a traditional approach – which makes use of protein sequence data for classification of binding sites.
+The classification procedure requires hand-crafted features from protein sequences.
+Our results stipulate noteworthy enhancements concerning predicted accuracy and recall upon comparison with previously proposed sequence-based techniques.
 BSite-pro achieves an overall validation accuracy of 85.06% and recall of 82.17%.
-Finally, we discuss that using the same feature extraction methods and model, we successfully solved two different types of problem i.e. protein active and conserved sites prediction.
+Finally, we discuss that using the same feature extraction methods and model, we profitably dealt with two contrasting types of problem i.e. protein active and conserved sites prediction.

 # Authors: